 Finally note that a larger Minimum Distance is expected to negatively affect district transitional growth rates.
-It can also be shown that that α_2/α_1 can be interpreted as the elasticity of long run income with respect to Minimum Distance, (see Appendix 2).
+It can also be shown that α_2/α_1 can be interpreted as the elasticity of long-run income with respect to Minimum Distance (see Appendix B).